PwnerHarry/SOOPLAT/README.md

 SOOPLAT is inspired by the masterpiece PlatEMO [1] by Dr. Ye Tian and his coworkers.
 I want to express sincere gratitude for the convenience that PlatEMO provided with me when I was composing the papers [2, 3].
 Therefore, I have decided to make use of my time composing a convenient open-source platform for us the researchers and experimenters for single objective optimization.
 The development of SOOPLAT began shortly after a chat with Dr. Daniel Molina, chair of the IEEE Task Force on Large-Scale Global Optimization (www.tflsgo.org), as both of us agreed that a platform is in great need.

 I have to apologize that since I am currently busy with my academics, I cannot hereby provide a detailed users’ manual for this platform, which surely I will provide when I am done with my recent business.
 Since my code is clear to comprehend, please read the existing code of the algorithms I have implemented such as CSO [4], DECC-DG2 [5], etc., and you will certainly know how easy-to-use SOOPLAT is.
-Also, please contribute to the sources.
+Also, please contribute to the source code.
 You are the most welcome!

 ## References